ayr-ton/kamu/README.md

 ```

 **For setup local with authenticate with Okta Preview:**
-Use the "OKTA_METADATA_URL='url-of-okta-saml'" concatenating with the commands the Python:
+Use the "OKTA_METADATA_URL='url-of-okta-saml'" concatenating with the python's commands:

 ```shell
   Examples: